Cooper Kupp Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Matchup vs. Green Bay

-- Against the Packers, Kupp has averaged zero receiving yards per game in his two career matchups, 95.5 fewer than his over/under for Sunday's game.
+- Kupp's zero receiving yards per game in his two matchups against the Packers are 93.5 fewer than his over/under for Sunday's game.

-- The 231.9 yards per game the Packers are allowing through the air makes them the NFL's seventh-ranked pass defense.
+- The Packers are giving up 231.9 passing yards per game this season, the NFL's seventh-ranked pass defense.

-- The Packers' defense is 19th in the NFL, allowing 1.6 passing touchdowns per game.
+- The Packers have given up 18 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- In his Week 10 game against the 49ers, Kupp was targeted 13 times and recorded 11 catches for 122 yards.
+- In his Week 10 matchup with the 49ers, Kupp hauled in 11 passes for 122 yards while being targeted 13 times.

-- Over his last three outings, Kupp's 29 receptions have turned into 332 yards (110.7 ypg) and one touchdown.
-He's been targeted 35 times.
+- Kupp has put up 332 yards over his last three outings (110.7 per game) with one touchdown, hauling in 29 passes on 35 targets.

 Kupp's Los Angeles Teammates